 Directors do not receive any form of remuneration other than by way of payment of directors' fees for past service and the Superannuation Guarantee levy.
 No commitments have been given to make a payment to a director on retirement.
 They do not receive any options over shares in the Company.
-Details of directors' remuneration are set out in the Company's Annual Report on page 11.
+Details of directors' remuneration are set out in the financial report for the year ended 30 June 2019, which is available on the company's website.
 The Chairman meets with each director and officer to discuss matters affecting Board and management effectiveness as and when they arise.
 Each director also may at any stage raise appropriate matters with the Chairman.